 That said, I do agree with Ms. Knack that paper printouts - the reams and reams that come out of these systems even after short hospitalizations - are often informationally cryptic, sloppy, filled with distracting irrelevancy, and tiring to use.
 See my Feb.
 27, 2011 post "Electronic Medical Records: Two Weeks, Two Reams" at http://hcrenewal.blogspot.com/2011/02/electronic-medical-records-two-weeks.html for instance.
-(Indeed, my own mother's thousands of pages are a nightmare, even for me who trained in the paper days at the very hospital in which those records were generated, was there almost every day observing events of my mother's care in 2010-11, and who is a Medical Informatics specialist).
+(Indeed, my own mother's thousands of pages are a nightmare, even though I was there almost every day observing events of my mother's care in 2010-11, and I am a Medical Informatics specialist).

 This raises the following questions:

 - Why doesn't that paper "print out as cleanly or nicely" as the (already problematic) screens?

 - Who designed the systems this way?
 Again in my own experience as a developer and CMIO, it is not hard to produce quality output, see for instance my report at http://cci.drexel.edu/faculty/ssilverstein/cases/?loc=cases&sloc=Cardiology%20story